Texera/texera.github.io/content/en/blog/enhanced-udf-editor/index.md

   </a>
   <figcaption align = "center">
     <i>
-      <b>Figure 1.</b> The old code editor which does not highlight errors, provide suggestions or any contextual information.
+      <b>Figure 1.</b> The old code editor, which does not highlight errors, nor provide suggestions or contextual information.
     </i>
   </figcaption>
 </figure>

 ### Existing Solutions
 In our search for a suitable solution, we carefully evaluated the available options on the market.
-Some options included code analysis libraries such as [Pygments](https://pygments.org/) for Python, language-specific tools such as the [Jedi library](https://jedi.readthedocs.io/en/latest/).
+Some options included code-analysis libraries such as [Pygments](https://pygments.org/) for Python, and language-specific tools such as the [Jedi library](https://jedi.readthedocs.io/en/latest/).
-There were disadvantages of using libraries for our task as they have limited editor integrations, lack a standardized protocol, and do not provide advanced features.
+There were disadvantages of using libraries for our task as they have limited editor integration, lack a standardized protocol, and do not provide advanced features.
 After a thorough evaluation, we chose the [Language Server Protocol](https://langserver.org/) (LSP), a communication channel between a client and a language smartness provider server.
 The decision to adopt LSP was driven by its status as an open standard and its widespread adoption by industry leaders such as Codenvy, Red Hat, and Sourcegraph.
 Moreover, LSP provides advanced Python developers with an IDE-like experience and offers excellent extensibility, making it a perfect fit for our requirements.
 In the subsequent sections, we will explore the integration of LSP and the significant advantages it brings to our UDF code editor.

 ### Challenges
 We encountered two primary challenges:
-- Integrating LSP with Texera’s existing architecture: The current Texera architecture relies on the robust [Monaco editor](https://github.com/microsoft/monaco-editor), a popular code editor used by millions of developers worldwide.
+- Integrating LSP with Texera’s existing architecture: The previous Texera architecture relies on the robust [Monaco editor](https://github.com/microsoft/monaco-editor), a popular code editor used by millions of developers worldwide.
 It is important to ensure a smooth transition to LSP while preserving the functionality and familiarity of Monaco.
 - Compatibility with the existing shared editing functionality: Texera’s UDF code editor supports collaborative editing (powered by [Yjs](https://github.com/yjs/yjs)), enabling multiple users to work simultaneously on the same UDF.
 Introducing LSP raised concerns about inadvertently propagating suggestions and pop-ups to other users who might be working on different sections or simply reading the code of the same UDF operator.

 ### Implementation
-To address the challenges, we propose a new architecture of the UDF editor as shown in Figure 1.
+To address the challenges, we propose a new architecture of the UDF editor as shown in Figure 2.
 <figure  align="center">
   <a href="language-server-architecture.png">
     <img src="language-server-architecture.png" alt="Fig 2" style="width:80%">
   </a>
   <figcaption align = "center">
     <i>
-      <b>Figure 2.</b> Architecture of connecting UDF editor with Language server.
+      <b>Figure 2.</b> New architecture of connecting UDF editor with Language server.
     </i>
   </figcaption>
 </figure>